HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   sql_file="cryptominer_share.sql"
 ) }}

-We see that [CoinHive](https://de.wikipedia.org/wiki/Coinhive) community have switched to CoinImp.
+We see that [CoinHive](https://de.wikipedia.org/wiki/Coinhive) community has switched to CoinImp.
 Therefore, CoinImp has clearly become the market leader (90% share).
 Even though Coinhive has been discontinued, we still see some websites that use CoinHive scripts (Desktop: 5.7%, mobile: 9%).

 Our results suggest that cryptojacking is still a serious attack vector, and necessary measures should be used for it.